 Report on the Work of the Board of Directors Audit Committee in 2018 Number of Meetings Most important matters and recommendations to the Board of Directors 1 Preliminarily reviewed the OGK-2018 Internal Audit Department's agenda for 2018.
 Considered proposals on reporting the internal audit matters to the Company's Board of Directors, including the reporting deadlines and forms.
-1 Assessment of the audit opinion on the accounting statements for 2018 submitted by the auditor of JSC OGK-2 (JSC BDO Unicon):
+1 Assessment of the audit opinion on the accounting statements for 2018 submitted by the auditor of JSC OGK-2 (JSC BDO Unicon): • drawn up in accordance with the Federal Auditing Rules (Standards) approved by Decree of the Government of the Russian Federation No. 696 "On Approval of the Federal Auditing Rules (Standards)" dated September 23, 2002; • contains our opinion in all the material respects of financial position of JSC OGK-2 as at December 31, 2018, the results of its financial and economic activities and cash flow for 2018 in accordance with the Russian Accounting

-23 Sergey Sergeyevich Fil, appointed by the OGK-2 General Meeting of Shareholders on June 2, 2017 to the Board of Directors, had been retired as of January 1, 2018.

-24 OGK-2 Board of Directors established a 5-person Committee, see Minutes No. 199 dated July 4, 2018.
+1 Sergey Sergeyevich Fil, appointed by the OGK-2 General Meeting of Shareholders on June 2, 2017 to the Board of Directors, had been retired as of January 1, 2018.
+2 OGK-2 Board of Directors established a 5-person Committee, see Minutes No. 199 dated July 4, 2018.
 The Committee had changes in membership: it now includes Yevgeniy Nikolayevich Zemlyanoy.